Billy Frazer

 Billy Frazer (born 30 December 2002) is a New Zealand racing driver.
-He currently competes in the U.S. F2000 National Championship with Exclusive Autosport.
+He last competed in the U.S. F2000 National Championship with Exclusive Autosport.

 Racing career

 Toyota Racing Series

 After winning the New Zealand Formula Ford title in 2020, it was announced on 13 December 2020, that he would move to the Toyota Racing Series in 2021 with M2 Competition.
 Frazer ended up finishing third in 2021.

 U.S. F2000 National Championship

 On the 11 February 2021, it was announced that Frazer would compete in the U.S. F2000 National Championship with Exclusive Autosport alongside his Toyota Racing Series campaign that same year.

 After his rookie season in 2021, Frazer would compete in the championship in 2022 again with Exclusive Autosport.